What Is Absence of the Pulmonary Artery and How Is It Treated?

-Absence of the pulmonary artery is a rare congenital heart condition where a baby is born without one of the main blood vessels that carries oxygen-poor blood from the heart to the lungs.
-This anomaly can disrupt normal blood flow and oxygenation in the body.
+Absence of the pulmonary artery is a rare congenital heart condition in which a baby is born without one of the main blood vessels that carry oxygen-poor blood from the heart to the lungs.
+This anomaly can disrupt normal blood flow and oxygen delivery throughout the body.
 The exact causes of this condition are not fully understood, but it is believed to result from developmental issues during fetal growth.

 Absence of the pulmonary artery is a rare congenital heart defect that can cause various symptoms in affected individuals.
 Some common signs include shortness of breath, fatigue, chest pain, bluish skin coloration, and poor growth in infants.

-Due to the lack of a properly developed pulmonary artery, the body may struggle to receive enough oxygenated blood, leading to these symptoms.
+Due to an underdeveloped pulmonary artery, the body may struggle to receive enough oxygenated blood, leading to these symptoms.
 Diagnosis and treatment by a healthcare professional are crucial to managing this condition effectively and improving the individual's quality of life.

-- Bluish tint to the skin, especially in the lips and nail beds, can indicate a lack of proper oxygenation.
+- A bluish tint to the skin, especially in the lips and nail beds, can indicate a lack of proper oxygenation.

 - Fatigue and weakness may be experienced due to inadequate blood flow to the lungs for oxygenation.